 Canada Wants to Attract International Talent: This is All You Need to Know

 Canadian companies and startups are paying close attention to a phenomenon that grows on a daily basis and comes from the southern neighbor: more U.S. talent is looking at the northern country to develop a professional career, invest or open new business horizons.
 A survey conducted by MaRS Discovery District from Toronto in July, among high-growth Canadian companies showed that 62 percent of those polled has noticed a significant increase in employment applications from the United States.
 MaRS sent the survey to 42 companies that are deal with these people looking for a job: 18 of them confirmed this increase.
-Ottawa-based ecommerce platform Shopify Inc. received 40 percent more applications from the United States in 2017 than in 2016.
+Ottawa-based ecommerce platform Shopify Inc. received 40 percent more applications from the United States in the first quarter of 2017 than the same period in 2016.
 ThinkData Works Inc., a data company, has reported a 50 percent increase in the number of applications from the United States if compared to 2016 and the double of foreign applicants.

 The same has happened to the Toronto-based digital medical image startup, Figure 1: in the early 2017 it posted an ad to find people interested in occupying an executive position in the organization chart and the company received the double of applications from the United States if compared to 2016, when a similar position was offered.
 Besides the increase of job applications, the CEO of Gregory Levey has pointed out that there is a growing number of U.S. investors and heavyweights from Silicon Valley traveling to Canada.
 The founder of popular MOVNorth website, Vikram Rangnekar, recently admitted that he created it to become a source of information for people interested in learning every detail to move to the “best-kept secret in North America”.
 Rangnekar launched this initiative after he decided to leave Silicon Valley back in 2015 and move to Toronto.
 That was when he realized that there wasn’t much information on how to do it.

 This growing interest – which is not new and is related to economic, fiscal, social and political reasons – was undoubtedly boosted by Donald Trump’s win in November 2016.
 Since the early days of the year, the Canadian government has made the most of that situation and fostered new programs to attract foreign technological talent.
-The Start-Up Visa Program was the most important of them, launched in late July by the Canadian Minister of Innovation, Science and Economic Development, Navdeep Bains.
+The Start-Up Visa Programwas the most important of them, launched in late July by the Canadian Minister of Innovation, Science and Economic Development, Navdeep Bains.
 The federal government offers permanent residence to foreign entrepreneurs that decide to bring their companies to Canada.
-When announcing the ambitious project, Ahmed Hussen, Minister of Immigration, Refugees and Citizenship, underlined that "it identifies the encouraging of entrepreneurial spirit and growth of new companies as key elements to develop Canada’s economy".
+When announcing the ambitious project, Ahmed Hussen, Minister of Immigration, Refugees and Citizenship, underlined that “it identifies the encouraging of entrepreneurial spirit and growth of new companies as key elements to develop Canada’s economy”.
 Nonetheless, this program is not new.
 It was actually implemented in an experimental way back in 2013, under the Harper administration.
 Trudeau’s cabinet has now enhanced its validity and introduced it into the strategy of the ministry of Immigration, Refugees and Citizenship of Canada (IRCC).

 The critics have placed emphasis on the low number of new Canadian companies since its implementation four years ago.
 Although the program was offering up to 2,750 visas a year, only 117 applicants have been given the permanent residence in this period, who have launched 68 startups and totaled 3.7 million dollars in terms of investment capital.
 The detractors point out that the efforts carried out by the federal government do not have proportional results with significant impact on the country’s economy.
 An applicant must previously have the commitment of any qualified Canadian investor, known as angel investors, risk capital companies and incubators.
 When possible applicants obtain investments from one of these private funding sources, IRCC takes their Visa application into consideration, which could take up to six months to be processed.
 “We’ve been very clear from our governmental position, while other jurisdictions are focused on building walls,” and, “we are truly focused on opening doors and creating opportunities for people to come here and help create and develop Canadian business,” the Canadian minister explained.